diogoaurelio/schedoscopeWiki/Scheduling.md

      materialize -v app.eci.datamart/SearchExport/SHOP10/2015/05 --mode SET_ONLY

 Again note, that the view will get a new transformation timestamp and potentially update its transformation version checksum.
-If not applied to top-level views, any dependant views would be transformed upon the next materialization command.
+If not applied to top-level views, any dependant views will be transformed upon the next materialization command.
 So it may be wise to follow up `SET_ONLY` with a `RESET_TRANSFORMATION_CHECKSUMS_AND_TIMESTAMPS` of dependant views.